todorgarnev/react-login-assignment/README.md

 #### Server

-The project also has small server for handling mocked request - api folder.
+The project also has small server for handling hard requests - api folder.

 1. Ensure that latest [NodeJS](http://nodejs.org/) is installed.
 2. From the api folder execute the following commands: